The other day, my friend brought up one of my favourite New Year’s traditions: choosing an inspiring word.

 That is until I reached the sandy ocean bottom.

-Continue reading “Why silence is good for the soul”
+Continue reading “Why silence is good for your soul”

 How beautiful it is to do nothing, and then rest afterward. ~ Proverb